AlexVike/ClassicalArtMemes/README.md

 ## all_csv_images

 Three CSV files can be found in this folder:
-- ''all_data_all_images_no_duplicates.csv'' : In this CSV file the data set is cleaned, but OCR is not performed yet.
+- '''all_data_all_images_no_duplicates.csv''' : In this CSV file the data set is cleaned, but OCR is not performed yet.
 - 'ocr_google_vision.csv': In this CSV file OCR has been performed, so duplicates in the dataset have been noticed, which were not visible before.
 - 'filtered_file_ocr_no_duplicates.csv': All duplicates were removed.
 The analyses were performed with this data set.